manasjh1/Kishan-Manch/README.md

 # Kishan Manch 🌾

 A FastAPI-based registration and login system using PostgreSQL, designed to be fast, secure, and scalable.
-Built as a foundation for apps that require user authentication.

 ---